 Field and Darlington look out over the city with the performers from Lookout Beijing 2019.

 Children have a unique perspective that make their hopes for their city distinctive and valuable.
 As Field puts it: "They are not burdened by so much realism, by so much practical baggage.
 Even the most impossible ideas contain perhaps a grain of hope and possibility inside them."

 For both Field and Darlington, this is more than an imaginative exercise for the children, the fact that the children's ideas are taken seriously in this format gives otherwise marginalised groups a sense of empowerment.
 "Having anyone listen to you with that kind of seriousness – taking your ideas seriously, will change the way that you think, change the amount of space you think you're allowed to take up in the world", Field states.

 It has become a clichéd phrase to say that the current pandemic moment is unprecedented.
 However, the uncertainty caused by Covid-19 has reinvigorated the debate about our shared global future and who gets a say in reshaping it.
-As well as providing a useful case study in creating site-specific performance with local participants, Lookout reminds us that participation in art and performance is a valid way to give a platform to voices unheard at a political level, and to create a space to imagine different futures.
+As well as providing a useful case study in creating site-specific performance with local participants, Lookout reminds us that participation in performance is a valid way to give a platform to voices unheard at a political level, and to create a space to imagine different futures.

 Lookout is commissioned by The Arches, Glasgow and the Unicorn Theatre.
 Supported by Arts Council England.
 Created by Andy Field Music and Sound design by Tom Parkinson Produced by Beckie Darlington Dramaturgy by Sibylle Peters.